chronicleprotocol/documentation/docs/Developers/tutorials/Remix.md

 ### Chronicle + Remix

-Below is contract example which you can easily deploy on REMIX, see instructions below.
+A contract example named OracleReader.sol which you can easily deploy on REMIX.

+See below for details.

 ```bash
 // SPDX-License-Identifier: MIT